Louisville, Georgia

 Louisville is a city in and the county seat of Jefferson County, Georgia, United States, and also a former state capital of Georgia.
 It is located southwest of Augusta on the Ogeechee River, and its population was 2,493 at the 2010 census, down from 2,712 at the 2000 census.
+By 2020, its population was 2,381.
 Its name is pronounced "Lewis-ville", though it and the differently pronounced city in Kentucky were both named for Louis XVI.

 History

 Louisville was incorporated on January 26, 1786, as the prospective state capital, though it did not become so for a decade.
 Savannah had served as the colonial capital, but was considered too far from the center of population in the growing state, and Augusta became the state capital in the 1780s.

 Louisville was named for Louis XVI, who had aided the Continentals during the American Revolutionary War and was still the King of France when the decision to incorporate the city was made.
 Development of the city took years, and its state government buildings were completed in 1795.
 An old Revolutionary War soldiers' cemetery is located on the western side of town.

 The city of Louisville served as the state capital of Georgia from 1796 to 1806.
 It was a center of trade, legislators, and political influence.
 The Jefferson County courthouse, built in 1904, stands on the site of Georgia's first permanent capitol building.

 Louisville's historic open-sided market house, Old Market, (Old Slave Market) still stands in the center of downtown.
 The original market had sections for sales of farm produce, household goods, and enslaved African Americans.
-The caption of a 1934 photograph in the Library of Congress proves the sale of enslaved people of color happened at this market, with details.
+The caption of a 1934 photograph in the Library of Congress proves the sale of enslaved Black people happened at this market, with details.
 The Old Market is listed on the National Register of Historic Places.
 Roads and other transportation routes intersected at the market square, the hub of the region when the town was the state capital.
 The state capital was moved to Milledgeville and later to Atlanta, in the Piedmont.

 As a small city and county seat, Louisville now has few major businesses and industries.
-A marker dedicated to the Yazoo land scandal of the 19th century is located in front of the Jefferson County Courthouse.
+A marker dedicated to the Yazoo land scandal of the 18th century is located in front of the Jefferson County Courthouse.
 Queensborough National Bank and Trust Company was founded in 1902 and is currently headquartered in Louisville, on U.S. Highway 1.